 Michael J. Halloran

-Mr. Halloran is a partner in Pillsbury’s Corporate & Securities practice.
+Mr. Halloran is a partner in the law firm’s Corporate & Securities practice.
 As a nationally-recognized authority on corporate and securities law, he provides extensive insight on a wide array of business and legal issues concerning finance and corporate matters from a career advising top industry leaders and regulators.

 Mr. Halloran’s practice focuses primarily on financial services and technology-based companies.
 He frequently advises boards of directors and board committees on corporate governance issues and handles public offerings, mergers and acquisitions, venture capital and private financings.
 He has also acted as an outside advisor to numerous organizations in the private and public sectors.